ilia3101/MLV-App/README.md

 - Clip export via ffmpeg 10bit ProRes 422 (Proxy, LT, Standard, HQ), ProRes 4444, RAW AVI, 8bit H.264 and H.265, 16bit TIFF sequence; all with or without audio
 - Clip export to (10/12/14/16bit for Dual ISO) Cinema DNG files (with default or Davinci Resolve naming).
 Exporting modes: uncompressed, lossless and fast pass (in the last one no RAW correction, processing or decompressing/compressing is done, raw data copied as is from MLV to DNG uncompressed or lossless).
 - Frame rate override for export and playback
-- Aspect Ratio: stretch height for playback and export per clip in session
+- Aspect Ratio: stretch width (1.33x, 1.5x, 1.75x, 1.8x, 2.0x) and height (1.67x) for playback and export per clip in session
-- Resize frame for export
+- Resize frame resolution for (batch) export
 - Clip batch export
 - Zoom: fit to screen, 100% and free zoom, scroll through picture
 - Zebras